TristanBeucher/tristanbeucher.github.io/_posts/2025-10-19-Simulating-peak-day-ahead-prices.md

 **(2)** inflating their variability,
 and **(3)** adjusting the mean level to reflect 2025 expectations.

-*(PLOT — 2025 RL quantiles with 2024–2025 overlay)*

----

 ### 1️⃣ Moving-Block Bootstrap

 The core of the method is a **moving-block bootstrap** applied to historical residual load series.

 Instead of sampling single days independently, I resample **7-day blocks** from the historical time series (2023–2024).
-This preserves short-term autocorrelation — e.g. multi-day cold spells or windy weeks — which are crucial in power systems.
+This preserves short-term autocorrelation (e.g. multi-day cold spells or windy weeks) which are crucial in power systems.

 Each simulated path is constructed by concatenating random 7-day chunks taken from the historical record, within a **±15-day seasonal window** around each target calendar day.